When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: Quality Taxonomy

 \subsection{Correctness}

 Correctness measures whether the LLM's output is factually accurate and logically sound.
-This dimension is paramount for applications involving factual claims, calculations, or procedural instructions.
+This dimension matters most for applications involving factual claims, calculations, or procedural instructions.
 An output is considered correct if it accurately reflects ground truth, follows valid reasoning, and contains no factual errors.

 Correctness evaluation requires reference answers or verifiable facts.
 For question-answering tasks, this may involve comparing outputs against gold-standard answers.
 For reasoning tasks, evaluators must verify the logical chain.
 In practice, correctness is often the most tractable dimension to evaluate because it admits objective verification.